There is a strong argument that this decade will be defined by a very particular type of online commerce.

 - Improve offer and promotion redemption rates

-Some digital marketers want to debate whether mCommerce and marketing via mobile payment/mobile wallet solutions is the future of eCommerce marketing.
+Some digital marketers debate whether mCommerce is the future of eCommerce marketing.
+Debate all you want.
+Businesses are marketing via mobile payment/mobile wallet solutions because the audience is already there.

 If you understand that people prefer to use mobile devices, that mCommerce is already delivering powerful ROI benefits you will quickly realize that there is no debate.
 The question is, are you on the mCommerce train … and if not, why not?